Hardening NixOS

 of basic building blocks for a Linux system as well as a system and service

-and starts the rest of the system.
+manager that runs as PID 1 and starts the rest of the system.

-Because it launches and supervises almost all system services, hardening systemd means raising the baseline security of your entire system.
+Because it launches and supervises almost all system services, hardening systemd

-is generally considered more secure and robust but isn't the
+dbus-broker is generally considered more secure and robust but isn't the

 default as of yet.
-To set dbus-broker
+To set dbus-broker as the default:

 users.groups.netdev = {};